 F is, for each:

-Delivery Zone and Dedicated Delivery Point not in a Delivery Zone: 2; and
+Delivery Zone and non-Congested Individual Delivery Point: 2; and

 Congested Delivery Point: 10,

 provided that where it considers the current value of F is not providing Shippers with an appropriate incentive to maximise the accuracy of their NQs, First Gas will notify, and consult with Shippers concerning the value of F that would, in its view, better achieve that outcome.
-Subject to Shippers providing compelling evidence as to why it should not do so, First Gas may (but not sooner than six Months after the date of its notification) increase the relevant value of F to its preferred value.
-First Gas may decrease the current value of F on expiry of 20 Business Days’ notice to Shippers.
+Subject to Shippers providing compelling evidence as to why it should not do so, First Gas may (but not sooner than 60 Business Days’ after the date of its notification) increase the relevant value of F for each Delivery Zone and non-Congested Individual Delivery Point, to a maximum of 5.
+Any increase in the value of F to a level greater than 5 (and any increase in the value of F for a Congested Delivery Point to a level greater than 10) shall be subject to a Change Request.
+First Gas may decrease the current value of F on expiry of 60 Business Days’ notice to Shippers.